Lourdes Maldonado: Biography

 Although she was liked by Madrid audiences both on television and online which helped increase Telenoticias 1's ratings to record levels, she was terminated from her contract with Telemadrid by the news director José Antonio Sánchez and the administrator José Antonio Álvarez Gundín in August 2021.
 Maldonado made her last on-screen appearance as a newscaster for the channel on 3 September after four years with the network.

+From 10 September 2022 to 1 September 2023, she co-hosted Hablando claro, a daily morning magazine show on La 1 of TVE, together with Marc Calderó.
+After this project ended, she moved to Radio Nacional de España, where from 4 September 2023 to 18 July 2025 she hosted Las tardes de RNE.

+Since 6 September 2025, she has co-presented the Weekend News (Telediario Fin de Semana) with Marc Sala (except for the Saturday TD-FS2) as well as the current affairs program Informe Semanal.

 Personal life

 She was diagnosed with Milroy's disease when she was in puberty, and the condition means she has poor circulation in her right leg.
 Maldonado is married to the journalist José Guerrero, with whom she has two children.

 Awards

 Maldonado was nominated for the TP de Oro award in the Best News Presenter category in 2008, and she won both the 2010 Premios Zapping Best Presenter accolade and a television award from the Federación de Asociaciones de Radio y Televisión at the 2010 Antena de Oro ceremony.
 She was voted to receive the Agrupación de Telespectadores y Radioyentes' award for Best News Presenter for her work in Noticias Fin de Semana on Antena 3 in May 2012.

 Maldonado was voted the winner of the Best Presenter of Regional Programs Autonomous Iris Award by the Consejo de la Academia de las Ciencias y las Artes de Televisión in both 2018 and 2020.
 She also received a nomination for the Best News Presenter Award at the 20th National Iris Awards.
 Maldonado collected the "Vinos Ojos del Guadiana" cultural accolade "for her great professionalism throughout her extensive career as an audiovisual communicator" from the El Progreso cooperative at Villarrubia de los Ojos in February 2020.